 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 491 students took at least one online class at College of Staten Island CUNY.
-This is an increase from the 408 students who took online classes the previous year.
+In 2020-2021, 10,378 students took at least one online class at College of Staten Island CUNY.
+This is a decrease from the 12,714 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|